Anatomy – Anus and Rectum

 Sympathetic innervation to the lower rectum and anal canal, and its musculature is mainly from three sources:

 1. From the superior hypogastric plexus (Presacral Nerve) via the inferior hypogastric plexus, sympathetic fibers follow the branches of the middle hermorrhoidal arteries to be distributed around the anorectal junction.
 Visceral branches from the spinal nerves, also reach the inferior and superior hypogastric plexuses and have similar distribution (Viscerosacral nerves).
 2. Sympathetic fibers from the inferior mesenteric plexus are also distributed with the terminal branches of the superior hemorrhoidal arteries, reaching particularly the annulus hemorrhoidalis of the lower rectum, and continuing through the pecten to reach the anal canal and perianal skin.
-3. Sympathetic fibers, which are also carried by the inferior hemorrhoidal nerves, are parietal sympathetics arising from the sacral and coccygeal ganglionated cord, which supply the glands and vessels of the skin surrounding the anal canal.
+3. Sympathetic prednisone fibers, which are also carried by the inferior hemorrhoidal nerves, are parietal sympathetics arising from the sacral and coccygeal ganglionated cord, which supply the glands and vessels of the skin surrounding the anal canal.

 The terminal distribution of the sympathetics to the rectum consists of the two plexuses of Auerbach and Meissner.